Instant Pot Shredded Chicken

 Instructions

 • Place the chicken breasts inside the Instant Pot.
-Season with salt, pepper and garlic powder.
-Add the bay leaves next to the chicken and pour the broth over the chicken.
+Some overlapping is okay.
+Season with salt, pepper, and garlic powder.
+Add the bay leaves and pour the broth over the chicken.

-• Place the lid on and move the valve to sealing.
-Press manual pressure and set the timer to 10 minutes high pressure.
-You’ll notice the Instant Pot will start to come to pressure first and then the timer will begin.
-It can take 8-10 minutes to come to pressure.
+• Place the lid on and move the valve to "Sealing."
+Press "Manual Pressure" and set the timer to 10 minutes on high pressure.
+You'll notice the Instant Pot will start to come to pressure first, and then the timer will begin.
+It can take 8–10 minutes to come to pressure.

 • When the cook time is up, let the pressure release naturally for 5 minutes, then do a quick release for any remaining pressure.
 Carefully open and remove the lid.
-Check the internal temperature of the chicken to make sure it’s 165°F or higher.
-If it’s not, seal again and cook for an additional 2-3 minutes.
+Use an instant-read thermometer to check that the internal temperature of the chicken is 165°F or higher.
+If it's not, seal again and cook for an additional 2–3 minutes.

 Notes

-Storage: Store it in an airtight container in the fridge for up to 4 days.
+Storage: Store shredded chicken in an airtight container in the fridge for up to 4 days.

 Nutrition